Proper Use and Care of the Medical Laboratory Centrifuge

 Level of Instruction: Basic

-Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for medical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
+This course is also appropriate for MLS and MLT students and pathology residents.

 Author Information: Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) received his MSPH from the University of Kentucky, his PhD in medical parasitology/entomology and mycology from the University of North Carolina in Chapel Hill, and his law degree with a concentration in health care law from Concord Law School, Purdue University.
 He also did a Fellowship in Tropical Medicine at Louisiana State University School of Medicine.
-He is the author of a textbook in phlebotomy, a number of scientific articles, plus internet training programs.
-He is licensed as a laboratory director in the State of Georgia.
+He is the author of a textbook in phlebotomy, a number of scientific articles, and internet training programs.
+He is licensed as a laboratory director in Georgia.

 This course is part of: